sckv/barehttp/README.md

 ### `status` (Function)

-Set a status for the outgoing request
+Set a status for the response

 ### `sendStatus` (Function)

-Set a status for the outgoing request and send it (end the request)
+Set a status for the response and send it (end the request)

 ### `stream` (Function)